luispardosuarez/luispardosuarez/README.md

 🌱 I'm currently learning Full Stack Development through a top-notch bootcamp at Factoria F5. 👨‍🎓

-👁️ Feel free to explore my repositories, and let's code our way through this exciting adventure! 💻
+👁️ Feel free to explore my repositories, and let's code our way through this fantastic adventure! 💻

 🧐 Learning to code, but HR questions welcome! 🤝